 The US was becoming a breeding ground for finding hidden gems – Landon Donovan and Clint Dempsey were just two of the names emerging as bright prospects in a country where soccer was the runt of the litter when it came to sporting integrity.

 After six months of negotiations, a deal was signed, Crystal Palace Baltimore was born.
-Dominic Jordan said in a 2007 interview with the Washington Post, as Crystal Palace Baltimore prepared for their first professional season, "We've done fantastically well to get to where we are.
+In a 2007 interview with the Washington Post, Dominic Jordan said, as Crystal Palace Baltimore prepared for their first professional season, "We've done fantastically well to get to where we are.
 Longevity is important to us.
 We don't want to be in today and out tomorrow.
 We want to ensure a proper structure, a proper agenda, proper support."

 Phase one: The birth